 What do SLAT players compete for?

 Gift certificates, which are redeemable at any Central Links Golf member club, are awarded within each division to the top players.
 The amount and number of players awarded is based upon the number of players in each division per event.
 The winner of each division will receive $125 in merchandise and all ties are split.
 A player in the Players or Legends division may only win one award (Gross or Net, but not both) per event and will be paid the highest value.
-Gift certificates are mailed directly to the player the day after the event.
+Gift certificates are sent through email directly to the player the day after the event.

 Players in each division are also competing for points toward the StateLine Amateur Tour Player of the Year (POY) within their own division.
 The POY will receive a trophy at the year ending Tour Championship.

 SLAT points are also awarded to The Watson Challenge Points list as well as the KC Area Amateur and Senior Amateur of the Year lists.